How Much is the Cost of Dental Implants?

-Even losing a single tooth effects your oral health and your jawbone and you will suffer from lack of stimulation normally provided by natural tooth that missing.
+Even losing a single tooth affects your oral health and your jawbone and you will suffer from a lack of stimulation normally provided by the natural tooth that missing.

-When it comes to dental implant procedure, the most common question we get from our patients is What Is The Average cost of dental implants in Arlington Heights il ? or is there any hidden or additional costs ?
+When it comes to the dental implant procedure, the most common question we get from our patients is What Is The Average cost of dental implants in Arlington Heights IL?
+Are there any hidden or additional costs?

 Our implant specialist will delightfully let you know that the cost of a dental implant is different for each individual person, depending on your needs.
 We would prefer to schedule an appointment and take a look at your specific situation in order to give you the best estimate we could possibly give you.

-The dental implant is a “tooth root” procedure and treatment options for a single tooth can be anywhere between $1,000 to $3,000.
-But the dental implant is only one part of treatment plan.
+The dental implant is a “tooth root” procedure, and treatment options for a single tooth can be between $1,000 to $3,000.
+But the dental implant is only one part of the treatment plan.

 Single Tooth Implant

-A single dental implant is ideal when one tooth is missing and you want to replace it for esthetics, comfort, and function.
-Single dental implants will require a single crown that connects to the implant screw.
-Treatment can span up to 6 months depending on your medical and dental history and if you require any bone grafting for additional support.
+A single dental implant is ideal when one tooth is missing, and you want to replace it for aesthetics, comfort, and function.
+Single dental implants require a crown that connects to the implant screw.
+Treatment can span up to 6 months, depending on your medical and dental history and if you need any bone grafting for additional support.
 A patient should have healthy gums and strong bones to support and sustain a dental implant.

-An implant-supported bridge can be costly depending on the size of the dental bridge and number of implants needed.
-Typically, an implant-supported bridge can start at $5,000 and cost up to $16,000 for more complicated and longer bridges.
+An implant-supported bridge can be costly depending on the size of the dental bridge and the number of implants needed.
+An implant-supported bridge typically starts at $5,000 and costs up to $16,000 for more complicated and longer bridges.

 Implant-Retained Denture Cost

-Missing teeth means some type of restorative replacement, whether that is a removable partial or denture.
-A dental implant provides more stability and security from a removable appliance and greater comfort.
-For those who fear an appliance from slipping, you may be a candidate for an implant supported partial or full denture.
-This will ensure greater stability and more comfort while eating and speaking.
+Missing teeth means some type of restorative replacement, whether a removable partial denture.
+A dental implant provides more stability and security than a removable appliance and greater comfort.
+For those who fear an appliance from slipping, you may be a candidate for an implant-supported partial or full denture.
+This will ensure excellent stability and more comfort while eating and speaking.

 Dental Implants Are an Investment

-On the surface, cost of dental implants look incredibly expensive, especially when they are compared to other tooth replacement methods.
-However, dentures and bridges, the two alternatives, typically have to be repaired or replaced every 5 to 10 years.
-The cost of this regular maintenance may quickly outstrip the costs of simply turning to implants, which can last a lifetime (as long as you care for them properly).
-They also prevent your jawbone from deteriorating—dentures and bridges can’t do that.
+On the surface, the cost of dental implants looks incredibly expensive, especially when they are compared to other tooth replacement methods.
+However, the two alternatives’ bridges or dentures typically have to be repaired or replaced every 5 to 10 years.
+This regular maintenance may quickly outstrip the costs of simply turning to implants, which can last a lifetime (as long as you maintain dental care).
+They also prevent your jawbone from deteriorating dentures; bridges can’t do that.

-Thus, we encourage you to think long term and look at dental implants as an investment, and not as an expense.
+Thus, we encourage you to think long-term and consider dental implants an investment, not an expense.

 How Long Does It Take To Restore One Or More Teeth Using Dental Implants?

 Every case is different.
-After an initial consultation, your Arlington Heights implant dentist should provide you with a treatment plan including the estimated amount of time to complete the process.
-The treatment time depends on each patient’s restoration needs, medical and dental histories, the condition of the jawbone, and the technique and materials that are used.
+After an initial consultation, your Arlington Heights implant dentist should provide you with a treatment plan, including the estimated time to complete the process.
+The treatment time depends on each patient’s restoration needs, medical and dental histories, the condition of the jawbone, and the technique and materials used.